codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-macos.md

 ### Saving the API key to environment variables

 Save the API key and the related information in the **Environment variables** section of the Codemagic UI and select **Secure**.
 Note that binary files (i.e. provisioning profiles & .p12 certificate) have to be [`base64 encoded`](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) locally before they can be saved to **Environment variables** and decoded during the build.

-Below are the following environment variables:
+Below are the environment variables you need to set:

 - `APP_STORE_CONNECT_KEY_IDENTIFIER`